Complete poker terminology: all poker terms

 Backing, staking – it is a game method where the part of the player’s bankroll or his buy-ins for the specific tournaments is paid by the other people (investors or backers), whose goal is to make a profit in the case of winning.
 It can be said that the backers buy a part of the player’s risk and thereby insure him in exchange for a share of his profit in the case of winning.
 The percentage of the entry fees and payouts are usually discussed beforehand.

-Bad beat – it is a situation when a strong combination is beaten by the stronger one which has a low probability of its formation.
+Bad beat – according to the poker glossary, this is a situation when a powerful combination is beaten by the stronger one which had a low probability of formation.
+Some platforms even have special bad beat jackpot prizes.

 Bankroll – it is the money that was won or deposited by a player and he disposes of this money for the play.

-Barrel – it is a continuation bet on the flop (often it means the bet from the player who hasn’t any strong combination).
+Barrel – it is a continuation bet on the flop (often meaning the bet from the player who hasn’t any strong combination).

 Being in position (IP) means that a player is the last to act in the hand.
-In this case, the player has an information edge on their opponents.
+In this case, the player has an information edge over their opponents.

 Being out of position (OOP).
 This is the opposite scenario to IP, meaning that a player is forced to act before their opponents do in every round of betting.